WooCommerce as Channel

 Try This: Use "Value" to set a default NoteFooter like "Contact support for issues."

-You’ve mapped key fields like Carrier Name and Tracking Number to WooCommerce, ensuring accurate order fulfillment updates.
-Adjust as needed in the interface.
+Summary: Map key fields like Carrier Name and Tracking Number to WooCommerce, ensuring accurate order fulfillment updates.